This single-seat Sukhoi Su-27SM from 968 IISAP/GTsPAP i VI. The SM is an upgraded version of the 'Flanker'

 An example of Mikoyan's mighty MiG-31BM supersonic interceptor is seen in the static display at Kubinka

-The aircraft is from the 3958 AvB at Savasleyka
+The aircraft is based with the 'Guards' at Savasleyka

 Another variant of the Kh-31 (AS-17 Krypton) on display alongside a Sukhoi Su-35 at Army 2017 (left)